MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-copy-data-in-batches-transact-sql.md

 [!INCLUDE [SQL Server 2022 Azure SQL Database](../../includes/applies-to-version/sqlserver2022-asdb.md)]

-Copies data from the source table to the target table after verifying that their schema is identical in terms of number of columns, column names and their data types.
-TRANSACTION ID, SEQUENCE NUMBER and  GENERATED ALWAYS columns are ignored since they are system generated and this allows copying data from a regular table to a ledger table and vice versa.
+Copies data from the source table to the target table after verifying that their schema is identical in terms of number of columns, column names and their data types. `TRANSACTION ID`, `SEQUENCE NUMBER`, and `GENERATED ALWAYS` columns are ignored since they're system generated and this allows copying data from a regular table to a ledger table and vice versa.
 Indexes between the tables can be different but the target table can only be a Heap or have a clustered index.
 The data is copied in batches in individual transactions.
 If the operation fails, the target table will be partially populated.

 For more information on database ledger, see [Ledger](/azure/azure-sql/database/ledger-overview)